AlbertoBarrago/alBlog/README.md

-# SimpleCrud Study Repository
+# Alblog Study Repository

 ## Table of Contents
 1. [Project Overview](#project-overview)
 4. [Getting Started](#getting-started)

 ## Project Overview
-This repository is a study project for SimpleCrud functionality in Phoenix Framework.
+This repository is a study project for Alblog functionality in Phoenix Framework.

 ## Getting Started
 To run the project, follow these steps: